 A manufacturing establishment is defined as an establishment that mechanically, physically, or chemically transforms material, substances, or components into new products.
-In the second quarter of 2017, Oregon was home to 6,150 manufacturing establishments, providing the state with nearly 189,000 jobs.
+In the third quarter of 2018, Oregon was home to 6,284 manufacturing establishments, providing the state with 198,000 jobs.

-Transportation equipment manufacturing is another industry that declined 1.7 percent over the year.
-The employment in paper manufacturing didn’t change over the year.
-Another important industry in Oregon is wood product manufacturing, which made up 11.9 percent of manufacturing jobs in September 2017.
-It grew 2.2 percent compared with the nation’s 0.4 percent.
+Another important industry in Oregon is wood product manufacturing, which made up 12.1 percent of manufacturing jobs in 2018.
+It grew 2.2 percent in 2018, about the same growth rate as the nation’s 2.4 percent.
 Nationally, wood product manufacturing only made up 3.2 percent of manufacturing jobs.

 Two relatively low-paying industries in the top 10 largest manufacturing industries are frozen food manufacturing and bread and bakery product manufacturing.
-While these industries make up a large chunk of Oregon’s manufacturing sector, the jobs paid an average annual wage considerably lower than the statewide average wage of $49,500.
+While these industries make up a large chunk of Oregon’s manufacturing sector, the jobs paid average annual wages below $40,000, considerably lower than the statewide average wage of $51,100.

 Another notable industry in Oregon is the motor vehicle body and trailer manufacturing industry.
 This industry includes recreational vehicle manufacturers.
 Prior to the recession in 2007, this industry peaked at 4,800 jobs.
-After suffering massive losses during the recession, the industry was left with just under 2,000 jobs.
-Since then, employment has rebounded and steadily climbed to around 3,300 jobs.
+After suffering massive losses during the recession, the industry was left with less than 2,000 jobs.
+Since then, employment has rebounded and steadily climbed to around 3,500 jobs.

 For more information on detailed industries, visit QualityInfo.org where information is published on 125 detailed Oregon manufacturing industries.

 Workers ages 35 to 54 have a slightly lower share in manufacturing than 20 years ago.
-In the overall workforce, this group has declined in share over the past 20 years.
+In the overall workforce, this group’s share has declined over the past 20 years.

 In both the overall workforce and the manufacturing workforce, workers in the 55 and over age group continue to make up a larger share as baby boomers pass into the 55 and older group.
 However, the manufacturing workforce has not had as many young workers enter as is the case for the overall workforce.